Chew Your Cud on God’s Word

 • Grow into our “new creation” identity, becoming more like Christ

-• Minister to other people the grace and truth
+• Minister to other people the grace and truth that we have learned.

 When we meditate on Scripture, like the cow chews its cud, it is powerful for us.
 We “taste and see that the Lord is good” (Psalm 34:8).
 Our mind is renewed and our whole person is transformed, little-by-little into the image of Christ (Romans 12:1-2).
 And we are empowered to bear fruit, serving God and blessing people (John 15:1-17).